 Linkedin does not disclose user names or passwords to anyoneincluding family members.

 ➡ If you have the deceased's access codes

-If you have the access codes of the deceased and you wish to close his account you just have to :
+If you have the deceased's access codes and wish to close his or her account, simply :

 - Login to your profile

 - Touch your profile picture > Preferences > Account preferences